All Things Fair: Plot

 Lisbet is at the local cinema where Stig is a concessions worker.
 Searching for Stig, she walks in on him having sex with Viola in a storage closet.
-Lisbet is disgusted and rejects Stig’s apologies.
-Stig goes to Viola’s house intending to break things off with her, but she has been drinking and is in an unraveled state since being caught by Lisbet.
+Lisbet is disgusted and rejects Stig's apologies.
+Stig goes to Viola's house intending to break things off with her, but she has been drinking and is in an emotional state since being caught by Lisbet.
 Viola refuses to talk with him and the boy ends up succumbing to her.
-Later, Viola tells Stig after class one day that she has decided to fail him because he didn’t pass her class.
+Later, Viola tells Stig after class one day that she has decided to fail him because he didn't pass her class.
 Stig knows the real reason is because of their relationship and his desire to end it.
-He threatens to tell authorities about them but Viola counters that no one would believe his account.
-On the last day of school instruction, Stig is informed by the school principal he will indeed be repeating a grade.
-Stig goes to get Viola’s grade book from her classroom but finds all the pages for his record have been ripped out.
-At the same moment, a plane approaches the school, which is celebrating its last day of instruction, and dumps fuel on the school grounds, causing injury to some students.
+He threatens to tell the authorities about them but Viola counters that no one would believe his account.
+On the last day of the school year, Stig is informed by the school principal he will indeed be repeating a grade.
+Stig goes to get Viola's grade book from her classroom but finds all the pages for his record have been ripped out.
+At the same moment, a plane approaches the school, which is celebrating its last day, and dumps fuel on the school grounds, causing injury to some students.

-Stig attends the funeral for his brother and his countrymen with his parents.
-On the train ride back home, Stig’s mother, unaware of her son’s affair with Viola, expresses regret at not writing notes to the school to excuse Stig’s bad grades and attendance record.
-She believes his school performance has been hampered from working late nights at the cinema and because of the strain of Sigge’s military service.
-She starts to suspect there was something more to Stig’s school woes, but Stig stops her and says he will tell her the whole story someday when she’s older.
+Stig attends the funeral for his brother and his fellow submariners with his parents.
+On the train ride back home, Stig's mother, unaware of her son's affair with Viola, expresses regret at not writing notes to the school to excuse Stig's bad grades and poor attendance.
+She believes his school performance has been hampered by working late nights at the cinema and because of the strain of Sigge's military service.
+She starts to suspect there was something more to Stig's school woes, but Stig stops her and says he will tell her the whole story someday when she's older.
 Stig visits Kjell and pleads with the man to help him clear his name and academic record, but Kjell remains passive and ineffectual.
-During the ceremony where Viola is handing out school rapports to students, Stig barges in and walks right up to her, denouncing her by showing his genitals and not taking his rapport.
-The film ends with Stig exiting the school, carrying all the dictionaries he stole from Viola’s desk with him in a suitcase.
+During the ceremony where Viola is handing out school reports to students, Stig barges in and walks right up to her, denouncing her by showing his genitals and not taking his report.
+The film ends with Stig exiting the school, carrying all the dictionaries he has stolen from Viola's desk with him in a suitcase.